openai/evals/docs/build-eval.md

 ```
 oaieval gpt-3.5-turbo <eval_name>
 ```
 Congratulations, you have built your eval!
 Keep iterating on it until you are confident in the results.
-Remember, if you change the data file, remove `/tmp/filecache` so that the eval is run with your updated data.

 ## For model-graded evals: a step-by-step workflow